 - We check someone's IP whenever they open an email or are captured by our web tracking snippet.
-For example, if someone is on a trip in China when they open the email, their IP will reflect this, even if their typical location is in California.
+For example, if someone is on a trip to China when they open the email, their IP will reflect this, even if their typical location is in California.

-- IPs are not static, and the location affiliated with an IP is thus also not static; this makes IP geolocation imperfect.
+- IPs are not static, and the location affiliated with an IP is also not static; this makes IP geolocation imperfect.

-The above note is most relevant when you may want to schedule a campaign that sends to each recipient at, say, 2PM in his/her own timezone.
-Depending on where a recipient was the last time he/she opened an email or opted-in via a signup form, it's possible that the timezone Klaviyo has recorded for a recipient at send time will not be the same timezone the recipient is in when he/she receives your next campaign.
+The above note is most relevant when you may want to schedule a campaign that sends to each recipient at, say, 2 pm in their own timezone.
+Depending on where a recipient was the last time they opened an email or opted-in via a signup form, it's possible that the timezone Klaviyo has recorded for a recipient at send time will not be the same timezone the recipient is in when they receive your next campaign.

 Additional situations where we won't be able to get accurate IP data from email open events: